atomist/org-visualizer/README.md

     //... add your aspects here
 ```

 >After updating your code you will need to rerun existing analyses.
-Run the spider again with the `--u` flag to force updates on existing data.
+Run `atomist analyze [local|github] --update true` again to force updates on existing data.

 See the [developer guide](./docs/developer.md) for more information.